scopely/withboard/README.md

 Flexibility
 -----------
-The essence of Withboard is a state store (Mongo-backed for this implementation) which any display component can subscribe to, and which a simple job or process can push to.
+The essence of Withboard is a data store (Mongo-backed for this implementation) which any display component can subscribe to, and which a simple job or process can push to.
 External services can also fetch and manage the state, allowing deeper integration with internal tools and apps.